 - Creative uses for breadcrumbs beyond just navigation

-Whether you’re a website owner, designer, developer, or SEO expert, this article will help you maximize the value of breadcrumbs.
+Whether you’re a website owner, designer, developer, or marketing expert, this article will help you maximize the value of breadcrumbs.

 Let’s get started!